wunderio/gatsbyjs-poc/README.md

 A simple site could easily work by compilation happening locally or within Jenkins and the deployment artifact being securely copied to an AWS S3 instance sitting behind Cloudfront or Cloudflare.

 https://www.ximedes.com/2018-04-23/deploying-gatsby-on-s3-and-cloudfront is a good example of how a simple site can be run on a serverless Amazon platform where content is generated on a build server, stored in an S3 bucket and served from Cloudfront in tandem with AWS Lambda to handle redirects and set any necessary security headers.

+## Forms

+We recommend using Netlify as you only need to add a few attributes to your form elements for this to work: https://www.netlify.com/docs/form-handling/

+One alternative for static sites is to use AWS Lambda and AWS Simple Email Service (SES) as per https://medium.com/calyx/serverless-contact-forms-with-aws-lambda-79959cd1a6cd.

+Other options include Zapier, FormKeep or 99inbound or even an endpoint defined by Drupal/your backend CMS that can handle the submission.
+Many options exist.